Sunday, January 17, 2016

 A quote about writing

 As a writer, there are certain things you need to keep in mind.
 You can’t please everyone.
-Many would like you and others will hate you, but don’t let those little impediments distract your attention or hurt your feelings.
+Many would like you, and others will hate you, but don’t let those little impediments distract your attention or hurt your feelings.

-Many writers or bloggers avoid getting into conflict with readers or try to write articles not to offend others, but at times your article will spark controversy, arguments, and hatred, when you aren’t expecting it.
+Many writers or bloggers avoid getting into conflict with readers or try to write articles not to offend others, but at times, your article will spark controversy, arguments, and hatred when you aren’t expecting it.

-This one of my favorite mails last week.
+This is one of my favorite emails from last week.

 Hi Joel

 Just extending my appreciation of your work.
-I have read some articles of yours and your interview with Magda Cristina Butucea.
+I have read some of yours and your interview with Magda Cristina Butucea.
 It was poignant!
 To know that we still have those who believe in the truth among the profession is consolatory.
 I am what you will call a misdirected man (turning 50 soon).

 Like you, I loved writing since I was in my primary school years.
 I helped write letters for those who could not read to their families who were far away from their places of work.